taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Creature Credentials (4 points)**
-Correctly explain how Metamorphmagus hair enhances Transmorph Potion without revealing you supplied it.
+When the Transmorph evidence surfaces (Evidence B-4 receipt shows Metamorphmagus hair), correctly explain its properties without revealing you supplied it.

 **Natural Intuition (3 points)**
 Form an alliance with the player who ends up being least suspected by the group.